-To start the activity, you must press the upper right button, which indicates "Start/stop", and with the screen showing "Exercise", press the central button, marked "Next".
+To start the activity, you must press the upper right button, marked "Start/stop".
+And with the screen showing "Exercise", press the central button, marked "Next".

 On the next screen you can navigate between all the sports modes that you have activated in Movescount.
 You can create a multitude of sports, but only 10 can be displayed on the clock and the others will be deactivated (and each with its particular configuration), in case you want to alternate them later.